sankeer28/DiscordBot-v1/README.md

 line 262-294 of index.js: type 'r/' followed by a subreddit name. returns a random image from the top posts of the day from specified reddit.

 ## Game Notifier 🎮
- line 298-328 of index.js: provide a specific channel id to send a message. on line 301 put the names of the target games. if any user in your discord server is playing that specific game, thee bot will send a message in specified channel. please modify the message as you wish on line 325. the bot will keep count of how long the user is playing the game.
+ line 298-328 of index.js: provide a specific channel ID to send a message. on line 301 put the names of the target games. if any user in your discord server is playing that specific game, thee bot will send a message in specified channel. please modify the message as you wish on line 325. the bot will keep count of how long the user is playing the game.

 ![image](https://github.com/sankeer-28/DiscordBot/assets/112449287/08efa1d5-1084-4843-a794-057cdce9d6a5)